Use computer programming as a creative discipline to generate sounds, images, animations and more, with this free online course.

 If you’ve ever wondered about these questions or wanted to learn how to program a computer for creative purposes, then this course is for you.

-No prior knowledge of programming is necessary, but having an interest or background in any creative area would be beneficial in getting the most out of this course.
-It is also assumed that you have basic computer skills (including how to download software applications) and basic knowledge of files, directories, images and movies.
-The course involves programming using the Processing environment (www.processing.org), so you will need access to a computer that you can download and install this software on.
+No prior knowledge of programming is necessary, but having an interest or background in any creative area would be beneficial.
+It is assumed that you have basic computer skills (including how to download software applications) and basic knowledge of files, directories, images and movies.
+The course involves programming using the Processing environment, so you will need access to a computer that you can download and install this software on.

 Get a personalised, printed certificate